1937 in the Spanish Civil War: July–September

 The Republican Army, including International Brigades, starts a major offensive at Belchite and Quinto.
 The intent is to lay the ground for a later recapture of Zaragoza, a pro-Republican city in the hands of the Nationalists.
-Belchite and Quinto, the most important towns in their area, are defended by around 7,000 Nationalist militiamen, who turn out to be fanatically brave and resourceful defending the towns, involving the Republican troops in heavy streetfights.
+Belchite and Quinto, the most important towns in their area, are defended by around 7,000 Nationalist militiamen, who turn out to be fanatically brave and resourceful defending the towns, involving the Republican troops in heavy street fights.